sebastianhaeni/leaddev-london-2024/day1.md

 - Tech debt has a marketing problem.
 - Principles and Definitions
-  - The delta between current and ideal state
+  - Tech Debt: The delta between current and ideal state
   - What is not tech debt:
     - business decisions or strategy misalignment
     - lack of resource or tools
     - poor communication or cross-function
     - ...
-  - Principles
+  - Tech Debt Principles:
     - Be specific
     - Make it visible
     - Net reduce